tatsuokitakayuki/oed-dev/README.md

 * [emmet-core](https://github.com/cloud9ide/emmet-core)

 ## License
-This program is free software; it is distributed under an [MIT License](https://github.com/tatsuokitakayuki/oed-dev/blob/master/LICENSE).
+This program is open source software; it is distributed under the [MIT License](https://github.com/tatsuokitakayuki/oed-dev/blob/master/LICENSE).

 ## How to use
 ### How to try immediately